Epigastric hernia: Diagnosis

 Computed tomography scans of the suspected areas with intravenous contrast can assist in diagnosis.
 Doctors are also able to identify whether it is a suspected hernia by palpating the affected area.

 Ultrasonography is also used for diagnostic purposes.

 Treatment

 Symptomatic epigastric hernias are repaired with surgery.
 Even if they are asymptomatic, they can be surgically corrected for cosmetic reasons.
 In general, cosmetic surgery on infants is delayed until the infant is older and better able to tolerate anesthesia.
-If the size of the hernia is greater than 4 cm, then a hernioplasty or herniorraphy surgery is required.
+If the size of the hernia is greater than 4 cm, then a hernioplasty or herniorrhaphy surgery is required.

 Prognosis

 Epigastric hernia becomes a problem when the hernia becomes incarcerated or loses blood supply to that area.
 This can be life-threatening.